dymmond/lilya/docs/en/docs/middleware.md

 ## BaseAuthMiddleware & AuthenticationMiddleware

-These are a very special middlewares and and helps with any authentication middleware that can be used within an **Lilya** application but like everything else, you can design your own.
+These are a very special middlewares and and helps with any authentication middleware that can be used within a **Lilya** application but like everything else, you can design your own.

 `BaseAuthMiddleware` is also an abstract class that simply enforces the implementation of the `authenticate` method and assigning the result object into a `tuple[AuthCredentials | None, UserInterface | None]` or None and make it available on every request.